ThatStella7922/ThatStella7922/RTX3080+GTX770-macos.md

 ## How I made my GTX 770 work in my PC along my RTX 3080 to provide macOS compatibility
+### Contains downloads of the final files at the bottom

 **If you end up doing anything from here, it is at your own risk and responsibility.**\
 I will not be responsible for bad VBIOS flashes, earthquakes, universe implosion, etc.